DirectedEdges/eightshapes-com/README.md

 2. `npm install` - you may encounter warnings, they're safe to ignore
 3. `npm start`

+## Stopping the local environment
+1. `ctrl + C` will stop the build and server processes from running.

 ## Making changes
 Nunjucks (.njk) files in the `/src` directory comprise the site.
 Each .njk file is compiled to HTML by 11ty.
 To edit site content or markup, run the dev environment locally (`npm start`) and make changes to the .njk files.